I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 The good news is that by doing this, you can pick a random winner AND have SOME entrants give you something of value.

-Step 4: Create the rules of your giveaway
+Step 4: Create the rules for your giveaway

-The goal of this Step is making sure that you and your entrants are on the same page about:
+The goal of this Step is to make sure that you and your entrants are on the same page about:

 - how to enter